212-988-4040 Menu

 What are the causes of capsular contracture?

-Bacterial infection
+Bacterial Contamination

 Some patients may need to use drains to help ensure that blood and fluid do not collect within the breast pocket.
-Blood and fluid collection provides nutrients that bacteria feed on, which increases the development and growth of capsular contracture-causing biofilm.
+Blood and fluid collection provides nutrients that bacteria feed on, which increases the possible development and growth of capsular contracture-causing biofilm.

 Genetic Predisposition